 “We know that people have different views about whether hard work or factors outside people’s control are more important in influencing life chances.
 However, this fascinating research shows that the latter view is becoming increasingly popular, especially when people think about the chances of becoming wealthy.

 “It also shows how a majority of people with both views, representing a very broad swathe of political opinion in this country, are concerned about wealth inequality.
 And it chimes with polling data that the Fairness Foundation published last week, showing that seven in ten Britons (including 61 per cent of 2019 Conservative voters) are concerned about a society in which some have wealth of over £10 million while others live in poverty.”

 The APPG on Inclusive Growth will set out a series of reports before bringing together the UK inequality policy community for a major conference at the House of Commons on Thursday 6 July 2023, followed by events at the party conferences in October.

-Read the full report, Piketty 10 years on: attitudes to wealth inequality in Britain today.
+Read the full report, Attitudes to wealth inequality in Britain today.